Are you considering remote coaching?

 Usually, this goes back to the time each coach is willing to dedicate to their athlete (see question #3).
 In general, you get what you pay for.

-I’ve even heard of remote coaches sending athletes lines of text in an email each week.
+I’ve even heard of “remote coaches” sending athletes their programming as lines of text in an email each week.
 No videos, coach’s notes, or supplemental materials included.

 For reference, I have five ways I interact with my clients…